28msec/jsoniq-cookbook/recipies/replacing_key_values.md

+#Replacing a Value in a Key-Value Pair of an Object

 To replace the value of an existing key, we can use a `transform` expression consisting of ``copy-modify-return``:
 ```jsoniq
 let $crew := { "Captain" : "Kirk" }